jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

 OPTIONS

   -h, --help
-      Display the help for this command
+      Display the help for this command.

 COMMANDS

-  build
+  self build
-      Re-build the menu of valet from your commands. download-binaries
+      Re-build the menu of valet from your commands. self download-binaries
-      Download the required binaries for valet. release
+      Download the required binaries for valet. self release
-      Release a new version of valet. test
+      Release a new version of valet. self test
-      Test your valet custom commands. test-core
+      Test your valet custom commands. self test-core
       Test valet core features.
-  update
+  self update
-      Update valet using the latest release on GitHub. welcome-user
+      Update valet using the latest release on GitHub. self welcome-user
       The command run after the installation of Valet to guide the user.

-EXAMPLES

-  self build
-      Re-build the valet menu by calling the ⌜build⌝ sub command.

 ```

 ### Testing that we catch option errors in sub menu

-Exit code: 1
+Exit code: `1`

 **Standard** output: